losrobbos/python-flask-mini-api-demo/README.md

 Execute this in the cloned repo folder
 `docker build -t python-flask-demo .`

-Start Container (Command -p opens the INTERNAL Port in the container where our app runs also on our LAPTOP, so the browser can reach it):
+Start Container (Command -p allows that the INTERNAL Port 8000 in the container where our app runs also is opened on our LAPTOP, so the browser can reach it):
 `docker run -p 8000:8000 python-flask-demo`

+This way all traffic to "http://localhost:8000" that we enter into the browser, will get forwarded to the container app